Notification of beneficial owners

 How to access beneficial owner details

 Unlike other details entered in the Finnish Trade Register, the details on beneficial owners are not public.
 However, the information about the registration of notifications is public.
-Read more: Information services and details.
+Read more: Information services and details of beneficial owners.

 Why do I need to file a notification on beneficial owners?

-It is laid down in the Finnish Act on Money Laundering that, for example, banks, accounting firms and law firms are obligated to identify their customers and check the beneficial owner details.
-They can also report to the PRH about any deficiencies or inconsistencies in the company’s beneficial owner details.
+It is laid down in the Finnish Act on Money Laundering that, for example, banks, accounting firms and law firms are obligated to check the beneficial owner details of their customers.
+They must report to the PRH about any deficiencies or inconsistencies in the company’s beneficial owner details.

 Various authorities and organisations are working closely together to prevent money laundering.
 The moneylaundering.fi website contains information on preventing money laundering.
 The website is jointly maintained by a number of different authorities.
 Go to the moneylaundering.fi website.Open link in a new tab